RiyaDevelops/git-github-notes/README.md

 - Name Repository
 - Decide to make public or private
-- Add READ.ME file or .gitignore file if one is not created already -Push our local Repo to Github
+- Add READ.ME file or .gitignore file if one is not created already
+- Push ```git push``` our local Repo to Github

+## How do we go from Github to Git
+- We are going to click on code
+- Clone the project
+- Copy HTTPS link
+- Type ```git clone```then paste link
+  - make sure your repository is in the correct directory

 ### Created By: @RiyaDevelops